The best computer speakers 2023: top speakers for your PC

 Not quite enough volume for large spaces

-We were surprised when testing at how good they sound.
+We were surprised when testing how good they sound.
 The bass is particularly deep on these ported speakers.
 Almost to the point where we don’t miss having a subwoofer.
 And, the high-mids are only slightly boosted for a bright yet still rich audio quality.

 While we did find it to take up a little more desk space than we would like, we still heartily recommend them.
 Of course, if you have an unusually cramped desk or are on a budget, you might have to look elsewhere.
-But, those one-inch silk dome tweeters and five-inch woofers do sound glorious when you turn them up.
+But those one-inch silk dome tweeters and five-inch woofers do sound glorious when you turn them up.

 Read our full Fluance Ai41 review